 causes high pressure.
 Air moves from high to low pressure.
 How does

-spacing of isobars relatet to air pressure and wind speed?
+spacing of isobars relate to air pressure and wind speed?

 generalizes how global winds behave owing to cellular movement of air.

 This is crucial to understanding weather.
-Know various wind belts,
+Know major wind belts,

 features, and jet streams that are part of this model, including

-8. Upper air moves parallel to isobars because of
+8. Upper air moves parallel to isobars, because a

-combination of forces the bends wind.
+combination of forces bends wind.
 Upper air high pressure forms a

 ‘’ridge” and upper air low pressure forms a “trough” if viewed like a